Dharma on Fire: Meet Noah Levine

 Who he is:

 Noah Levine knows suffering.
 He is the son of Stephen Levine, one of America’s most influential Buddhist teachers, but his own path, fueled by personal angst and disillusion with American mainstream culture, brought him to rock bottom before he awoke.
 Levine’s painful past served an invaluable purpose, however: Levine became a teacher who could talk from experience about addiction and spurred a movement that speaks to a diverse outlier crowd.
-Dharma Punx and Against the Stream, the punk-flavored meditation groups Levine founded, have a significant following in both L.A. and New York.
+Dharma Punx and Against the Stream, the punk-flavored meditation groups Levine founded, have a significant following in both New York and LA.
 He is the author of a memoir called Dharma Punx, as well as the Buddhist resource for addiction Refuge Recovery.
 Against the Stream: A Buddhist Manual for Spiritual Revolutionaries and The Heart of the Revolution are his two newest titles.

 What he teaches: